object-oriented-python/object-oriented-programming/doc/source/1_introduction.rst

 Installing Python packages
 --------------------------

 Suppose we've created and activated a venv, and now there's a Python package we'd like to have access to.
-Installation of Python packages is handled by :doc:`pip:index`.
+Installation of Python packages is handled by the Python package :doc:`Pip <pip:index>`, which you will usually find pre-installed in your Python installation.
 Pip has many usage options, which enable a large number of different installation configurations.
 However, for most users most of the time, a few simple pip commands suffice.
 As with :term:`venv` creation, package installation is best accomplished from the terminal and not from within Python itself.
 Don't forget to activate the venv!

+.. _install-from-pypi:

 Installing packages from PyPI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~